Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: Evaluating the improved search technique

+The cumulative latency distribution is shown in Figure~\ref{fig:latency}.
 Most candidates are available in GraceDB within a few tens of seconds after coalescence, as expected.
 The tail extending to $\approx 100$\,s is due to occasional and temporary issues with the computing infrastructure running the test, typically starvation of the available computational resources or interruptions of network connections.
 A similar tail is also found in a typical production analysis.